 At first, everything seems pretty sitcom typical.
 Wanda and Vision, straight from their wedding, move into their new home in Westview, a typical suburb-like neighborhood.
 As the episode goes along, it certainly feels like a solid 50’s-style sitcom.
 The plot is a classic tale of miscommunication.
 Wanda and Vision are unsure about a certain date on the calendar marked with a heart; Wanda thinks it’s an anniversary while Vision thinks it’s the day his boss Mr. Hart and his wife (Fred Melamed and Debra Jo Rupp) are coming over to the house for a dinner party.
 From there, shenanigans ensue.

 By this point, everything is going smoothly.
 The chemistry between Olsen and Bettany is rock solid and their comedic timing is surprisingly on-point.
-The Marvel-flavored gags and jokes, while pretty hokey, are very on-brand for the sitcoms Episode 1 is influenced by.
+The Marvel-flavored gags and jokes, while pretty hokey, are very on-brand for the sitcoms Filmed Before a Live Studio Audience is influenced by.

 Then, the weirdness kicks in.
 Mr. Hart asks Wanda and Vision about the story of how they met after dinner is finally served, and it functionally becomes a nightmarish inquisition – knowingly or unknowingly isn’t quite clear – about her whole reality.
 To further the point, the cinematography shifts.
 It goes from a sitcom multi-cam look to something more cinematic.
 It’s one hell of a stark moment that raises the bar of the episode, taking it from hokey homage to a sinister and melancholic mystery that begs anyone who watches it into diving deeper.